 - Only campus security officers are authorized to unlock personal offices or restricted areas if access is required and the occupant/main user is not available.
 Custodial and Physical Plant employees are not authorized to unlock offices for faculty, staff, or students.

 - Classrooms are unlocked each morning by custodial staff and are left open throughout the day.
 Classroom keys will not be issued to Faculty or department personnel, with the exception of lab space which should be secured when not in use.
 Life Safety is responsible for securing classrooms at the end of the day.

 - All requests for permanently issued keys will be processed on the Key Request Form and issued only upon signature acceptance of key responsibility designated on the key receipt agreement.

 Termination or Change of Employment

-- Human Resources or the individual's department will collect all keys from the employee on or before their last day of employment.
+The employee is responsible for turning keys into either Human Resources or Physical Plant on or before their last day of employment.

-- Individuals must assume the responsibility to immediately report lost/missing keys to Physical Plant and Life Safety.
+- Individuals must immediately report lost/missing keys to Physical Plant and Life Safety.
 The timely reporting of lost/missing keys allows for contingency measures to be put in place until recovery of the key or the implementation of the process for re-key.

 - Individuals must immediately report a lost or stolen electronic key card to Life Safety so that privileges may be deleted and a new card issued.
 Failure to immediately report a lost/stolen electronic key card will be reviewed for cost assessment to the responsible party(s) up to the loss of electronic card key access privileges.